gastonrieder/global-macro-database/pages/growth_story.md

 Both imports and exports as a share of GDP have been significantly higher in East Asia than Latin America.

 This reflects not only a more open trade policy, but also a more competitive economy that has to innovate constantly to perform well and stay ahead.
-This results in more long-term value creation and productivity growth.

 <LineChart
     data={regional_comparison_external_sector}